dani3l0/honey/README.md

 ## ⚙️ Configuration

 Configuration file is located at `config/config.json`.
 It is pretty readable, so you shouldn't have trouble customizing it.
+Also, please don't remove any keys as it will break user interface.

 ### 📱 Tweaking the user interface